asergunov/7segment_gpio/README.md

 This code has been written for common Anode display.

 Once your display is common Cathode display you can invert all the pins.

+It will be nice to have a configuration argument, but it's in TODO list.

 # Usage Examples